deepesdl/deepesdl-doc/docs/design/architecture.md

 The DeepESDL system comprises numerous distributed services and applications as introduced in the [DeepESDL Context](./concept.md).
-All of them are containerized and will be executed in a common cloud environment.
+All of them are containerized and are executed in a common cloud environment.
 To orchestrate, monitor, maintain, and scale the variety of DeepESDL services and applications, we use today’s most popular